LegatAbyssWalker/SpaceInvaders/README.md

 * Invaders change speed and song when there is now only one invader left on screen.
 * Changed definition names in `MoreInfo.h`.
 * Changed sound names in the _res/souds/..._ folder.
+* **There are now exactly 55 invader**
+  - If you want to include more, just add another for for loop if there is a new row
+  - Create new if statement to determine invader type.
 * Overall more organized code.

 # Current Ideas